Report on the use of passive acoustic monitoring for songbirds and seabirds on Lanz and Cox Islands

 Abstract

 Passive acoustic monitoring was conducted on Lanz and Cox Islands to characterize seabird and songbird communities.
-Autonomous recording units (ARUs) were deployed at 20 locations and analyzed using a combination of machine-learning algorithms and expert validation.
+Autonomous recording units (ARUs) were deployed at 20 locations and analyzed using a combination of machine-learning algorithms and expert human validation.
 This report summarizes species presence, temporal patterns of detection, and relative abundance for seabirds and songbirds, and provides spatial representations of detections across both islands.
 These results establish a baseline to support evaluation of seabird prospecting activity and future changes in avian communities.

 Land Acknowledgement